LiberiFatali/darkskies-challenge/tutorial.md

 bazel-bin/inception/dk_build_image_data --train_directory="${TRAIN_DIR}" --output_directory="${OUTPUT_DIRECTORY}" --labels_file="${LABELS_FILE}" --train_shards=96 --num_threads=8
 ```

 The `$LABELS_FILE` will be a text file that is read by the script that provides a list of all of the labels.
-Concretely, $LABELS_FILEcontained the following data:
+Concretely, `$LABELS_FILE` contained the following data:
 ```
 astronaut
 aurora